 In the year 2012 the owners entered the digital era by publishing the first website of the "Gasthof Graes".
 Shortly after that a facebook page followed which informed about upcoming buffets and offers.

 Today - customer-orientated, rustic, but also digital

-In the middle of the year also a digital transition happened and the daughter of the owners, Jasmin Graes, trained Online Marketing Manager, gave the restaurant a new digital appearance with a new logo, a new website with a blog and the launching of a newsletter and Instragram page.
+Beside the physical transformation there was also a digital transition.
+The daughter of the owners, Jasmin Graes, trained Online Marketing Manager, gave the restaurant a new digital appearance with a new logo and website.

 now, we live and love our passion for good German cuisine and friendly service.